Meowmycks/Network-Forensics-Project/README.md

 - There's a *lot* of data to sift through.
 Fortunately, we don't have to.
 We'll filter for HTTP traffic and see what we find.
 - There's a file called ```pages``` and some cookie data we can steal labeled ```PHPSESSID``` and ```_ga```.
 These cookies will be useful later.
+- We can export the HTTP file to read its contents now and save the cookie data in another text file for later.

 ![sharkbite-2](https://user-images.githubusercontent.com/45502375/145147645-5dd3ab7d-5709-433d-9a81-c8349bb0fb85.gif)